EllaBrands/stanDev/Contributing-New-Functions-to-Stan.md

 After the individual test passes, make sure that `make test-unit` and `make test-headers` both pass.

 Add a test with all signatures in the form of a model in `test/gm` to make sure it's compilable from within a Stan model.

+#### Model Tests

+We need models in test_models instantiating all the possible ways the function can be instantiated.
+Examples are in `src/test/test-models/good` for ones that pass and in `src/test/test-models/bad` for ones that don't.
+Specifically, the function signature tests should go in `src/test/test-models/good/function-signatures`.
+Then there are drivers for these tests in `src/test/unit/lang/parser` --- look at the ones that are there to see how to test that models don't parse or throw the right warnings when trying to parse them.

 #### Documentation